CP Violation in the $B_s^0$ system: The system

-In Eq.(\ref{Gammaxy}) the term $\Gamma_{12, 1/m_b}^{s,xy}$ denotes sub-leading $1/m_b$ corrections to $\Gamma_{12}^s$ - in Eq.(\ref{HQE}) these terms were called $\Gamma_4^{s,(0)}$.
+In Eq.~(\ref{Gammaxy}) the term $\Gamma_{12, 1/m_b}^{s,xy}$ denotes sub-leading $1/m_b$ corrections to $\Gamma_{12}^s$ - in Eq.~(\ref{HQE}) these terms were called $\Gamma_4^{s,(0)}$.
 Such sub-leading $1/m_b$ corrections were first calculated by \cite{Beneke:1996gn} and they also turned out to be quite sizable.
-Here the arising operators are of dimension 7 (e.g. four quark operators with one derivative).
-These operators are denoted by $R_0$, $R_1$, $R_2$ and $R_3$, as well as the colour-rearranged counterparts $\tilde{R}_1$, $\tilde{R}_2$ and $\tilde{R}_3$, see e.g. \cite{Lenz:2006hd} for more details.
-The operators $R_0$, $R_1$ and $\tilde{R}_1$ can be reduced to four-quark operators (see e.g. the definition of $R_0$ in Eq.(\ref{relation})) and thus they can be studied with current lattice technologies; their results can be deduced from \cite{Becirevic:2001xt}, \cite{Bouchard:2011xj}, \cite{Carrasco:2013zta} and \cite{Dowdall:2014qka}, who were calculating the full five-dimensional SUSY-basis of $\Delta B = 2$-operators.
-All of those five operators contribute to $\Gamma_{12}^s$.
+The operators arising in $\Gamma_4^{s,(0)}$ are of dimension 7 (e.g. four quark operators with one derivative), they are denoted by $R_0$, $R_1$, $R_2$ and $R_3$, as well as the colour-rearranged counterparts $\tilde{R}_1$, $\tilde{R}_2$ and $\tilde{R}_3$, see e.g. \cite{Lenz:2006hd} for more details.
+The operators $R_0$, $R_1$ and $\tilde{R}_1$ can be reduced to four quark operators (see e.g. the definition of $R_0$ in Eq.~(\ref{relation})) and thus they can be studied with current lattice technologies; their results can be deduced from \cite{Becirevic:2001xt}, \cite{Bouchard:2011xj}, \cite{Carrasco:2013zta} and \cite{Dowdall:2014qka}, who were calculating the full five-dimensional SUSY basis of $\Delta B = 2$ operators.
+All of those five independent operators ($Q$, $Q_S$, $\tilde{Q}_S$, $R_1$ and $\tilde{R}_1$) contribute to $\Gamma_{12}^s$.
 The genuine dimension 7 operators $R_2$, $R_3$, $\tilde{R}_2$ and $\tilde{R}_3$ are considerably more complicated.
 For the corresponding matrix elements currently no lattice determination is available, so we have to rely on vacuum insertion approximation, i.e. the bag parameters $B_{R_2}$, $B_{R_3}$, $B_{\tilde{R}_2}$ and $B_{\tilde{R}_3}$ are set to one.
 First steps towards a non-perturbative determination of these matrix elements within the framework of QCD sum rules have been done by \cite{Mannel:2007am,Mannel:2011zza}.
-Here a more complete study would be very desirable, because - as will be seen below - these parameters give currently the dominant uncertainty to $\Gamma_{12}^s$. \\ At this stage now several comments are in order: \begin{itemize} \item $\Gamma_{12}^s$ depends on $f_{Bs}^2 B$, which is currently not very well-known.
+Here a more complete study would be very desirable, because - as will be seen below - these parameters give currently the dominant uncertainty to $\Gamma_{12}^s$. \\ The precision of the theory prediction can be further improved by using ratios of theoretical expressions and by choosing an optimal operator basis: \begin{itemize} \item $\Gamma_{12}^s$ depends on $f_{Bs}^2 B$, which is currently not very well-known.
 Thus, it might be advantageous to consider the ratio $\Gamma_{12}^s/M_{12}^s$, where the decay constant cancels.
 One gets from this ratio

 The ratio $\Gamma_{12}^s/M_{12}^s$ can be further modified by using the CKM unitarity ($\lambda_u + \lambda_c + \lambda_t = 0$):